Lucew/changepoynt/README.md

 We are actively working on the package, and currently have the following steps planned:

 - Implement Kliep/RulSif as statistical change point detections using direct density estimation
-- We are actively working on a benchmark tool for change poing algorithms
+- We are actively working on a benchmark tool for change point algorithms

 If you have further ideas, do not hesitate to open a ticket or a pull request!